 Total Profit is the line item Price less the line item Cost.

-This report answers the question “What payments should you be expecting in the bank?”
-It shows a breakdown of all payments for the set date range and each available option in Shopmonkey is broken out.
+This report answers the question, “What payments should you be expecting in the bank?”
+It shows a breakdown of all payments on estimates and invoices for the set date range, and each available option in Shopmonkey is broken out.
 This may contain more options than your shop currently accepts.
 This will show totals for Cash, Check, Other, and Credit Cards like Visa, Mastercard, and AMEX among others.
 The report will also show totals for refunds.
 At the bottom of the report, subtotals show all credit card payments, cash, and check totals.